 - Cyberport is a business park and ecosystem for digital companies, housing nearly 400 FinTech companies.
 Cyberport also has a private equity fund to invest in FinTech start-ups.
 In February 2022, global blockchain leader R3 established its “Innovation Lab” at Cyberport to help Hong Kong FinTechs seize CBDC opportunities.

-- The Hong Kong Science and Technology Park Corporation (HKSTP), also accommodates some 80 companies engaging in the R&D (research and development) of various FinTech solutions, providing research and development infrastructure across the city.
+- The Hong Kong Science and Technology Park Corporation (HKSTP), the city’s largest R&D base with over 1,300 I&T companies and 13,000 R&D practitioners, providing research and development infrastructure across the city.
 Value added services for FinTech companies include HKSTP’s Open API partnership with the HKMA.
 The FinTech Centre of HKSTP officially opened in January 2021 at the InnoCentre, which serves as a focal point for all stakeholders to co-create projects for the financial sector with advanced technologies.

 - Innovation Labs – Many world-renowned innovation laboratories have settled in Hong Kong, including Standard Chartered’s eXellerator, DBS Startup Xchange, Intact Lab Hong Kong, HSBC’s ASTRI Research and Development Innovation Lab, AMTD FinTech Centre, HKEX Innovation Lab, Bank for International Settlements (BIS); IBM Innovation Center, Deloitte's Asia-pacific Blockchain Lab, PwC’s Emerging Technology Lab, ‘Nordic Innovation House’, MIT Hong Kong Innovation Node, and the Tuspark owned by Tsinghua University-backed Tus-Holdings.